-- 1. Calculation of PUN imbalance associated with maximum accepted PUN volume: - If minimum PUN imbalance tolerance ≤ calculated imbalance ≤ maximum PUN imbalance: candidate solution found - If imbalance < minimum PUN imbalance, next vertical segment is analyzed - 2.
-Vertical segment analysis: Fixed the volume, minimization of the imbalance - If minimum PUN imbalance ≤ calculated imbalance ≤ maximum PUN imbalance: candidate solution found - If imbalance < minimum PUN imbalance, next vertical segment is analyzed - If imbalance > maximum PUN imbalance, next horizontal segment is analyzed - 3.
-Horizontal segments analysis: Fixed the volume, minimization of the imbalance: - If minimum PUN imbalance ≤ calculated imbalance ≤ maximum PUN imbalance: candidate solution found - If imbalance < minimum PUN Imbalance, next horizontal segment is analyzed - If imbalance > maximum PUN Imbalance, next horizontal segment is analyzed solution infeasible.
+- 1. Calculation of PUN imbalance associated with maximum accepted PUN volume: - If minimum PUN imbalance tolerance ≤ calculated imbalance ≤ maximum PUN imbalance: candidate solution found - If imbalance < minimum PUN imbalance, next vertical segment is analysed - 2.
+Vertical segment analysis: Fixed the volume, minimization of the imbalance - If minimum PUN imbalance ≤ calculated imbalance ≤ maximum PUN imbalance: candidate solution found - If imbalance < minimum PUN imbalance, next vertical segment is analysed - If imbalance > maximum PUN imbalance, next horizontal segment is analysed - 3.
+Horizontal segments analysis: Fixed the volume, minimization of the imbalance: - If minimum PUN imbalance ≤ calculated imbalance ≤ maximum PUN imbalance: candidate solution found - If imbalance < minimum PUN Imbalance, next horizontal segment is analysed - If imbalance > maximum PUN Imbalance, next horizontal segment is analysed current solution infeasible.
 Otherwise, EUPHEMIA proceeds with the PRMIC reinsertion.

 As soon as PUN search is completed, EUPHEMIA verifies that the obtained PUN solution does not introduce any paradoxically accepted block orders or violates any other PCR constraints.
-If some block orders become paradoxically accepted or some other constrains are violated, a new cut is introduced to the welfare maximization problem that renders its current
+If some block orders become paradoxically accepted or some other constrains are violated, a new cut is introduced to the economic surplus maximization problem that renders its

-6.6.
+7.7.
 PRMIC reinsertion

-Finally, if the PUN sub-problem is successful, the solution returned by Euphemia should be made free of any false paradoxically rejected complex MIC order (PRMIC).
-Thus, once the market clearing prices have been found, Euphemia proceeds with an iterative procedure aiming to verify that all the rejected complex MIC orders, that are in-the-money, cannot be accepted in the final solution.
-For this purpose, Euphemia first determines the list of false PRMIC candidates.
-Then, Euphemia goes through the list, takes each complex MIC order from this list, activates it, and re-executes the price determination sub-problem.
+Finally, if the PUN sub-problem is successful, the solution returned by EUPHEMIA should be made free of any false paradoxically rejected (scalable) complex MIC/MP order (PRMIC).
+Thus, once the market clearing prices have been found, EUPHEMIA proceeds with an iterative procedure aiming to verify that all the rejected (scalable) complex MIC/MP orders, that are in-themoney, cannot be accepted in the final solution.
+For this purpose, EUPHEMIA first determines the list of false PRMIC candidates.
+Then, EUPHEMIA goes through the list, takes each (scalable) complex MIC/MP order from this list, activates it, and re-executes the price determination sub-problem.
 Two possible outcomes are expected:

-- If the price computation succeeds and the social welfare was not degraded, we can conclude that the PRMIC reinsertion was successful.
-In this case, a new list of false PRMIC candidates is generated and the PRMIC reinsertion module is executed again. - Conversely, if the price determination sub-problem is infeasible, or the social welfare is reduced, the complex MIC order candidate is simply considered as a true PRMIC, and the algorithm picks the next false PRMIC candidate.
-It should be noted that this case will not result to add a new cutting plane to the welfare maximization problem.
+- If the price computation succeeds and the economic surplus was not degraded, we can conclude that the PRMIC reinsertion was successful.
+In this case, a new list of false PRMIC candidates is generated and the PRMIC reinsertion module is executed again. - Conversely, if the price determination sub-problem is infeasible, or the economic surplus is reduced, the (scalable) complex MIC/MP order candidate is simply considered as a true PRMIC, and the algorithm picks the next false PRMIC candidate.
+It should be noted that this case will not result to add a new cutting plane to the economic surplus maximization problem.